elementor/eunit/docs/test-cases/module-test.md

 ```

 Just by doing so our module will be tested and checked if its registered, named and loaded correctly to the `Modules_Manager`.
-But we want to do a little more and test that the module components are registered correctly.
+But we want to do a little more, and test that the module components are registered correctly.

 ```php
 <?php